 All requests to close a PCP panel must meet contractual guidelines which includes closing of panels to new enrollees under all health plans.
-Please submit your request for panel closure to AZPC utilizing the PCP Panel Closure Request Form located on the AZPC website (See Attachment A for PCP Panel Closure Request Form).
+Please contact AZPC Provider Network Strategy & Contracting Department at 480-499-8720 or Provider.Network@AZPriorityCare.com to inquire about panel closure.

-Once received by the AZPC Provider Network Strategy & Contracting Department, it will be reviewed to confirm that the request meets contractual requirements and a confirmation letter will be sent to your office advising of the effective date of the panel closure.
+If the request meets contractual requirements a confirmation letter will be sent to your office advising of the effective date of the panel closure.
 Unless your request to close your panel has been approved and communicated to your office, you are contractually obligated to continue accepting new AZPC enrollees.